 Tibet belongs to the highest regions of the earth.
 So, if you are a first-timer in Tibet, you would need to keep keen attention on its weather.
 It has an average elevation of 5,000 meters (16,000 feet) above sea level and its highest elevation, of course, is Mt.
 Everest.
 Hence, you need to prepare yourself for extreme weather.

 Tibet has been partially isolated in the past from the rest of the world because of its location.
 Hemmed by natural barriers, only very few people from the outside world were able to visit Tibet.
-Thus, Tibet was able to evolve a special culture that is astonishingly different from the rest of the world.
+Thus, Tibet was able to evolve a unique culture that is astonishingly different from the rest of the world.

 Religion is central to the Tibetans and it imbues all aspects of their lives.
 Buddhism also permeated the lives of the Tibetans.
-In fact, after thousands years evolution, the original Buddhism has combined with the local region-Bon and formed Tibetan Buddism.
+In fact, after thousands of years of evolution, the original Buddhism has combined with the local region-Bon and formed Tibetan Buddism.
 At present, Tibet is considered as the spiritual center of four major religions of the world, namely, Jainism, Buddhism, Hinduism, and Bongpo.
 For this reason, when you visit Tibet, you will be surprised to see multitudes of pilgrims and devotees in most of the sacred temples and shrines of Tibet.

 Tibetan culture is the Buddhism culture.